MPHimperial/mphimperial.github.io/index.md

 With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course, in Statistics and in R coding.
 This page aims to give you some pointers on how to spend that pre-course preparation time.

 Before you come, **we ask you to install R/ Rstudio onto your computers**, and check that you can run a couple of commands.
-We also recommend that you take some time to learn some Statistics, especially if you do not know or remember the interpretation of p-values and confidence intervals.

 ## Essential: Setting up your computer for R <a name="cpu_setup"></a>